farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 ## Momentum

-When a player gets a successful action roll, that roll generates `momentum`.
+When a player makes an action roll, that roll has a chance generating `momentum`.

-You start every session with `2`, and generate more `momentum` when making action rolls.
+You start every session with `2`, and generate more `momentum` when making successful action rolls.

 - On a `4-5`, you gain `+1 momentum`.
 - On a `6`, you gain `+2 momentum`.
 - On a `66`, you gain `+3 momentum`.

-PCs consume momentum to boost their action rolls.
-They also use it to resist consequences happening to them, and their group.
+PCs consume their `momentum` to boost their actions, assist an ally or resist incoming `consequences`.

+**When momentum is spent for a roll, that roll cannot in turn generate momentum.**

 > #### Designer Note
 >